rohit08kumar/rohit08kumar.github.io/_posts/2021-04-05-Feature Engineering 1 - Missing Values - Numerical.md

 2. If missingness is not important, it may mask the predictive power of the original variable by distorting its distribution.
 3. Hard to decide which value to use

-# How to handle categorial missing values

-## 1. Frequent categories imputation

 ```python